Nestlé pension benefits in Switzerland

 1985

 40 years after the creation of The Fonds de Pensions Nestlé, the LOB (Law on occupational pension schemes benefits) becames mandatory.
-Electronic data processing was introduced and the “PEPE” program was used to manage the pension fund.

 1981